Elliptic Littlewood identities: Elliptic Cauchy identities

 where $b=pqt^n/p^lq^ma$.
 The second factor vanishes unless

 while the first factor vanishes unless

 \end{proof}

 Since infinite sums of elliptic functions tend not to converge, we need to insist in the elliptic Cauchy identity that the sum terminate; i.e., involve only finitely many terms.
-To avoid potential obstructions to analytic continuation arguments, we insist that the termination occurs either because the partition pair being summed over occurs as the lower partition in a skew interpolation function (or elliptic binomial coefficient), or because using either $\Delta^0$ factors of the summand or one of the first two vanishing theorems, one can bound both the first part and the length of the partition pair.
-In the latter case, we will refer to the source of the bound on the first part as a horizontal termination condition; similarly a vertical termination condition is one that allows us to bound the length.
+To avoid potential obstructions to analytic continuation arguments, we insist that the termination occurs either because the partition pair being summed over occurs as the lower partition in a skew interpolation function (or elliptic binomial coefficient), or because using either $\Delta^0$ factors of the summand or one of the first two vanishing theorems (Theorem~\ref{thm:termination1} or \ref{thm:termination2}), one can bound both the first part and the length of the partition pair.
+In the latter case, we will refer to the source of the bound on the first part as a horizontal termination condition (as it bounds the horizontal extent of the corresponding diagram); similarly a vertical termination condition is one that allows us to bound the length.
+Note that a sum over skew diagrams which are unions of finitely many horizontal strips is vertically terminated, and vice versa.

 With this in mind, we can now state our first version of the Cauchy identity for skew interpolation functions.
 Note that the termination conditions allow the right-hand side to be simplified to an expression in $p$-theta and $q$-theta functions; this would not hold if the sum were finite by virtue of the third vanishing condition alone.